smuellerDD/leancrypto/README.fips.md

 ## Integrity Test

-NOTE: The integrity test is only supported for ELF binaries only so far.
+NOTE: The integrity test is only supported for ELF binaries only so far and only for native compilations (cross compilation is *not* supported as of now).
 To change that, perform the following steps:

 * Create a suitable replacement for `fips_integrity_checker.c` and compile it (search for "FIPS 140 Integrity check" in the `internal/src/meson.build`).